“If you are in denial about climate change, come to California,” Governor Gavin Newsom said in August as wildfires torched his state.

 I spent about 10 years as a journalist, covering sports, politics, technology and culture.
 When I moved back to the Bay Area after living abroad for a couple years, I wanted to try something different.
-I ended up in my current job, which includes writing about the intersection of finance and climate for one of the US’s leading sustainable banks.
+I ended up in my current job, which includes writing about the intersection of finance and climate for a bank.

 In some cases, finding sustainability work doesn’t have to involve changing careers or employers at all.
 It can start with simple actions.

 Making Change from Within

 For those already at bigger companies, networking and internal job boards can reveal opportunities to work on sustainability initiatives.
 Some people find ways to make an environmental impact without even changing job titles.

 “Just starting a recycling or composting program in an office can show leaders you’re passionate and knowledgeable about the topic,” says Samantha Lubow, who manages sustainability for housing and dining services on the Berkeley campus.
 “A lot of companies are starting to become more open to adding sustainability to someone’s job description, or even creating a whole new role.”